Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 04.22.27 UTC
+- WIB: Minggu, 29 September 2024 05.24.56 UTC
-- WITA: Minggu, 29 September 2024 05.22.27 UTC
+- WITA: Minggu, 29 September 2024 06.24.56 UTC
-- WIT: Minggu, 29 September 2024 06.22.27 UTC
+- WIT: Minggu, 29 September 2024 07.24.56 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship